If you are in crisis call the local crisis line at 519-973-4435, 911, or go to your local emergency department.

 519-253-2441 ext.
 206

-Residential live-in program for treatment of alcohol/drug use.
+Residential live-in program for treatment of alcohol/drug use for men, women and youth 16 years of age and older.
 They have social distancing in practice at this time.
 They are taking calls from potential clients to determine if appropriate for the program.
 For those unable to start program right away, a connection will be made to their Lived Experience Network to support persons on the waitlist via phone.

 Crossroads Centre for Personal Empowerment (operating remotely)